rivue/Gamified-Study-Tool/README.md

         - ⭐️ fix Aryan's problem with viewing it on his phone
         - ⭐️ should not be able to make duplicate unit and section names within a library, so check before they create it
         - ⭐️ users SHOULD be able to create libraries with duplicate names because of how generic some courses can be (philosophy, biology, math, calculus, etc...)
-        - ⭐️ add "scroll to front", "scroll to current", and "scroll to end" button for map page
-            - also, maybe change it to vertical

         - ⭐️ add page after you finish a game session, but make it have confetti / small animation or something
         - ⭐️ make sure the background of the site is the color you want if you scroll to far (like in main page if you scroll too far down) (right now its white which is not good)
-        - ⭐️ make sure the unit name box extends to sections to top of the arc as well
+        - ⭐️ ⭐️ make sure the unit name box extends to sections to top of the arc as well

     OTHER PAGES:
         - terms and policies page